10 Online Stores With the Most Unique Gift Ideas

 To shop: ahalife.com

 As its name suggests, Uncommon Goods is a gold mine for out-of-the-ordinary ideas.
 You can use the site's Gift Finder for helpful hints or sort gifts by interest.
-In the travel gifts section, we're coveting this compact camp grill by Biolite (uncommongoods.com, $200).
-You can use it to boil water, to grill some dinner, or even to charge electronics thanks to the built-in USB.
+In the travel gifts section, we're coveting this vintage-style National Parks puzzle (uncommongoods.com, $20) that's sure to provide hours of fun this holiday season.

 To shop: uncommongoods.com

 Amazon Interesting Finds